Gut/Metal-Wound Strings

 One of the most common wires seen on historical strings is silver-plated copper.
 Before the advent of electroplating, wire was plated with silver through a chemical process and there are extant strings of this type that were made for the violin family and keyboard instruments.
 The wire we use, like the historical examples, is round and left round on the core so that the tops of the wire can be felt.
 If the wire were polished the plating would be removed.
 The tone of these strings is very bright and this is a good, general use string for most instruments.

 This is a special string we make only for the violin and contrabass.
-It consists of a round copper wire that is wound onto the gut core and then polished smooth.
+It consists of a round copper wire that is wound onto the gut core and then polished smooth by default.
 It has a bright tone, but because the wire is polished it is not as bright as a round wire string.
 The copper string is especially useful for instruments that have a dark lower register that needs to have the tone brightened and clarified.
+Copper-wound strings are also available unpolished (round wire).

 Wound Strings Are Available For: